steveliles/dsl4xml/README.markdown

 SAX and "pull" parsing tend to be very fast, have significantly lower memory requirements, and typically produce much less garbage, but can lead to complex code and tortuously nested `if` statements, or lots of boiler-plate code to create state-machines.

-Inspired by some recent work speeding up XML parsing in a slow Android application, `dsl4xml` is my free-time thought-experiment with the following aims:
+Inspired by some recent work speeding up XML parsing in a slow Android application, `dsl4xml` is an experiment with the following aims:

-1. To make _readable_ declarative code that marshalls XML documents to Java objects.
+1. To make _readable_, maintainable, declarative code that marshalls XML documents to Java objects.
-2. To make marshalling XML documents to Java objects very fast (pull parsing speeds).
+2. To make marshalling XML documents to Java objects very fast (near pull-parsing speeds).
 3. To avoid polluting model classes with metadata about xml parsing (no annotations).
 4. To avoid additional build-time steps (code generators, etc).